Increasing Knowledge and Awareness

 UN Women hosts several resources to improve the supply and exchange of knowledge.
 The Virtual Knowledge Centre to End Violence against Women and Girls features detailed guidance on how to implement laws, policies and programmes with access to promising practice, case studies and recommended programming tools from around the world.

-UN Women also works closely with our UN sister agencies, such as through convening meetings of high-level experts to build on and maintain a cutting-edge evidence-base.
-The Inventory of United Nations system activities to prevent and eliminate violence against women additionally details specific initiatives by various UN agencies.
+UN Women also works closely with UN sister agencies, such as through convening meetings of high-level experts to build on and maintain a cutting-edge evidence base.
+The Inventory of United Nations Activities to End Violence against Women is an online resource designed to provide information on initiatives taken by the United Nations system to address violence against women.

 Raising awareness to end violence is about changing people’s hearts and minds—in Governments, civil society organizations and in the general public.
 At a country level, we support research on various aspects of violence against women in order to increase the available evidence.
 We support studies to determine the levels of violence experienced by women and girls (prevalence studies); collect data on the causes and consequences of violence; study peoples’ attitudes and perceptions towards violence against women; collect data on men’s and boys’ behaviours and conduct violence-costing studies.